mdn/content/files/en-us/learn/html/multimedia_and_embedding/adding_vector_graphics_to_the_web/index.md

 {{ EmbedLiveSample('What_is_SVG', 300, 240, "", "") }}

-From the example above, you may get the impression that SVG is easy to handcode.
-Yes, you can handcode simple SVG in a text editor, but for a complex image this quickly starts to get very difficult.
+From the example above, you may get the impression that SVG is easy to hand code.
+Yes, you can hand code simple SVG in a text editor, but for a complex image this quickly starts to get very difficult.
 For creating SVG images, most people use a vector graphics editor like [Inkscape](https://inkscape.org/) or [Illustrator](https://en.wikipedia.org/wiki/Adobe_Illustrator).
 These packages allow you to create a variety of illustrations using various graphics tools, and create approximations of photos (for example Inkscape's Trace Bitmap feature.)

 SVG has some additional advantages besides those described so far: